Suicide Prevention Training Programs

 To expand the network of informed support for anyone at risk for suicide.

-These programs are not appropriate for groups or communities that have recently been seriously affected by suicide.
+These programs are not appropriate for groups or communities which have recently been impacted by a suicide death.

 Office of Suicide Prevention Trainings